☀️Best Sun Protection & Sunscreen For Doing Lawn Care

 Why Zinc Oxide is the Most Effective Sunscreen Ingredient

-Zinc oxide is the most effective sun protector available, defending well against both UVA rays, which affect deep tissues, as well as all UVB rays, which affect surface tissues.
 Truly broad-spectrum, the protection throughout all skin layers is more or less equal, meaning that unless the user experiences redness or tightness at the surface, they’re also adequately protected where they CAN’T see.

-What “Broad Spectrum” In Sunscreen Actually Means
+What “Broad Spectrum” In Sunscreen Means

 The sun emits energy of various wavelengths that penetrate our Earth’s atmosphere.
 These include 2 types of ultraviolet light known as UVB rays, which mainly affect the skin’s surface (think B for Burn), and UVA rays, which penetrate to deeper skin layers where their effects can’t be seen directly (think A for Aging, including DNA damage and development of skin cancer).

+Learn about the differences between UVA and UVB rays.
 A broad-spectrum sunscreen technically means it should defend against both UVB and UVA rays.
 But it’s critical to note that a product’s SPF relates ONLY to UVB rays, those affecting the surface.

 It has nothing to do with effectiveness against UVA rays, those which damage deeper tissues.
 The sun also emits UVC rays, which are absorbed by the ozone layer.
 (But just in case, zinc oxide covers UVC rays, too.)